danallison/danallison.github.io/writings/acceptance-voting.md

 One common criticism of approval voting is that it is confusing to voters.
 What exactly does “approval” mean?
 It’s not as obvious as advocates of approval voting often assume.

 The answer that acceptance voting posits is that the concept of approval is a conflation of acceptance and preference, and it is better to separate those concepts explicitly.

+## Greatest Acceptance = Least Resistance

+To clarify the distinction between acceptance and preference, we can define acceptance as the absence of resistance.
+It is an absolute measure for a given option, independent of whatever other options are being considered.

+Preference, on the other hand, is a relative ranking of options.
+Unlike acceptance, which can be determined for a single option in isolation, preference can only be determined when comparing one option to another.

+From this perspective, acceptance voting reframes the goal of voting as resistance minimization rather than aggregating individual preferences into group preferences.
+In other words, acceptance voting is a method for converging on the path of least resistance in the context of group decision-making.

+Intuitively, finding the path of least resistance is what groups tend to do anyway when seeking to maintain social harmony.